 Regardless of how hard you try, the average silent auction bidder is only interested in about 5 of the items you offer in your Silent Auction.
 That's it.
 Don't believe me?
 Go through the bid sheets at the end of an event and count up how many items Bidder #36 bid on.
-How many items did they take the time to place at least one bid on during the evening.
+How many items did they take the time to place at least one bid on during the evening?
 It's not a big number and that's fine.
 We just need to stop pretending like every bidder is trying to win 30 things at your auction.
-They don't.
+They are not that motivated.

-The trick is this.
-We need to understand (and accept the fact) that bidders will be sorting through many more items they DON'T WANT in order to find the 5 items they DO WANT to bid on.
+We need to understand (and accept the fact) that bidders will be sorting through many items they DON'T WANT in order to find the 5 items they DO.
 How many items will they be sorting through, and how painful that process has to be, is up to you.

 - Keep your Silent Auction at an appropriate size for the number of attendees.
 4 to 1 ratio (guests to Items) is still a Best Practice.

-- Consider how much time you have set aside for the silent auction.
-100 items in a silent may be fine if you have 90 minutes for your silent auction.
+- Consider how much time you have set aside for the Silent Auction.
+100 items may be fine if you have 120 minutes for your silent auction.
 But if you only have 60 minutes in your schedule, adjust accordingly.

 - Keep Item Descriptions Simple.
 Bullet points are best.
 Make the "bid or not to bid" decision a quick one.
-If someone has to read 2 paragraphs to know if the item is of interest, we've wasted too much time.
+If someone has to read 2 paragraphs to know if the item is of interest, we've blown it.